 Given such unanswered questions – unanswered by supporters, at any rate – Congress should weigh these potential drawbacks before even considering voting on the VISIT-USA bill.
 It’s crucial to note that the lead player is Charles Schumer, who chairs the Senate Judiciary Committee’s subcommittee on Immigration, Refugees and Border Security.
 Schumer long has been one of Capitol Hill’s biggest boosters of amnesty for persons illegally residing here.
 Indeed, with the exception of the late Ted Kennedy, D-Mass., and the retired Arlen Specter, R-Pa., it would be hard to imagine anyone in the Senate in recent years as obsessed with promoting mass immigration as Charles Schumer; one can be thankful Schumer hasn’t yet acquired Ted Kennedy’s political skills.
 Utah Senator Mike Lee, a freshman inheriting Bob Bennett’s seat, can be seen as along for the ride, lending a misleading aura of bipartisanship and free-market economics.

 Ultimately, the visa proposal speaks of a lack of public accountability among much of our nation’s leadership.
-Why would anyone feel compelled to import large numbers of foreign-born to prop up an economy whose downturn in large measure has been fueled by mass immigration?
-Do they not trust us to solve own problems?
+Why would anyone feel compelled to import large numbers of foreign-born persons to prop up an economy whose downturn in large measure has been fueled by mass immigration?
+Do they not trust us to solve our own problems?
 In the end, there is no such thing as “housing Americans can’t buy.”
 There is only housing Americans can’t buy at a given asking price.
 If house prices have to come down to generate sales, so be it.
 Real estate commissions and property tax receipts may be smaller for a few more years, but that’s a small price to pay to maintain American security, sovereignty and rule of law.
 At least one major player in the real estate industry, Richard Smith, CEO of Realogy Corp., parent company of Coldwell Banker and Century 21, understands the issue: “We have a lot of Americans who are willing to buy.
 We just have to fix the economy.”